itajaja/BreadApi/README.md

     breads/oee/equipment/select

-All the available api calls can be seen at the browse page (still to do)
+All the available api calls can be navigated from the home page.

 Currently the following methods can be called (if the specified bread support them)